WireGhost/SpamHarvesterV2/README.md

 4. Integration with Email Reporting Services: After detecting a phishing or spam email, automatically report it to the email provider or relevant reporting services.
 This could help in the larger fight against spam and phishing.

 5. Automated Response: Develop functionality that can take an automatic action upon detecting a threat.
-This could include moving the email to a separate folder, marking it as spam, or even deleting it.
+This could include moving the email to a separate folder, marking it as spam, sending to a quarantine folder, or optionally deleting it.

 6. Interactive Dashboard: As development proceeds, creating an interactive dashboard to monitor and analyze the results.
 This could include various visualizations and charts to better understand the data.